Hospice vs. Palliative Care: Key Differences Explained

 Palliative care can be pursued at any stage of illness.
 It doesn't matter if the condition is curable, chronic, or life-threatening.

-It's beneficial for those with various conditions, such as cancer, heart failure, and dementia.
+It's beneficial for those with various conditions.
+These include such as cancer, heart failure, and dementia.

-It's designed to enhance the quality of life for patients and their families.
-Palliative care provides relief from symptoms and offers emotional support.
+Palliative care should improve one's quality of life.
+It provides relief from symptoms and offers emotional support.

 Palliative care can last from a few weeks to a few years.
 It depends on many factors.

-Hospice care is specifically for those with a terminal illness.
-So, if you or your loved one don't have a terminal illness, you aren't eligible for hospice care.
+Hospice care is for those with a terminal illness.
+If you or your loved one don't have a terminal illness, you aren't eligible for hospice care.

-Hospice care is comfort care that doesn't involve curative intent.
-It prioritises care, comfort, and quality of life.
-It can be provided at home, in a facility, or in a separate hospice centre.
+Hospice care can be provided at home, in a facility, or in a separate hospice centre.

-It's important to discuss with a doctor if palliative or hospice care might be helpful for you or your loved one.
+Make sure to discuss with a doctor if hospice or palliative care might be helpful for you or your loved one.

 Setting and Delivery of Care